-Lynn Schenk, ’70, Reappointed to the California High Speed Rail Authority
+Lynn Schenk ’70 JD, Reappointed to the California High Speed Rail Authority

-SACRAMENTO Calif.
-(December 14, 2012)—Governor Edmund G. (Jerry) Brown Jr. today announced that University of San Diego School of Law alumnae Lynn Schenk, ’70 (JD), has been reappointed to the California High Speed Rail Authority, where she has served since 2003.
+SACRAMENTO, Calif.
+(December 14, 2012) - California Governor Edmund G. Brown Jr. today announced that University of San Diego (USD) School of Law alumna Lynn Schenk, ’70 (JD), has been reappointed to the California High Speed Rail Authority, where she has served since 2003.

 “We greatly appreciate Governor Brown reappointing Lynn Schenk to the Authority’s Board,” said California High-Speed Rail Authority Board of Directors Chairman Dan Richard in a written statement.
 “Lynn is much more than a stalwart member of this Board.
 It was Lynn Schenk who originally proposed the high-speed rail network in the 1980’s when she was the Secretary of California’s Business, Transportation and Housing Agency during Governor Brown’s earlier tenure.
 As a member of Congress she authored legislation signed by President Clinton establishing high-speed rail corridors across the nation.
 Lynn Schenk is known as the ‘Mother of high-speed rail’ for very good reason.
 I am so pleased that she will continue to provide her guidance and leadership as we move forward.”

 Schenk served as chief of staff to Governor Gray Davis from 1999 to 2004 and in the United States Congress from 1993 to 1995, where she authored the High Speed Rail Development Act of 1994—the first federal law authorizing high-speed rail.